 - introducing remote work options, with ergonomic support and additional peripherals to be supplied (coming later in 2020)

 - adding additional personal days to support employees in their childcare, caregiver, or general wellbeing needs

 - continuing to support employees whose workplaces are closed with paid leave

-- providing complimentary remote medical advice for Canadian employees, including casual and contract workers, through Healthcare Online by Akira, a mobile app that provides 24/7 access to medical and mental health professionals, through March 2021
+- providing complimentary remote medical and mental health advice for Canadian employees, including casual and contract workers, through Healthcare Online by Akira, a mobile app that provides 24/7 access to medical and mental health professionals, through March 2021

 - implementing a phone line for Canadian employees monitored by our HR and Occupational Health and Safety teams

 - providing onsite medical staff for our operations and customer contact centres to support our employees in any medical questions and concerns they may have